civicrm/civicrm-user-guide/docs/pledges/set-up.md

 ## Enabling pledges

 Setting up pledges for online forms is a simple check-box affair.
-Once a contribution page has been created (see the chapter 'Setup'), while editing the page's settings go to the 'Amounts' tab and tick the option '**Pledges**'.
+Once a contribution page has been created (see the chapter [Creating Contribution Pages](/contributions/online-contributions.md)), while editing the page's settings go to the 'Amounts' tab and tick the option '**Pledges**'.
 Several options will appear, as below.